Ukrainian Insurgent Army: Organization

-The UPA's command structure overlapped with that of the underground nationalist political party, the OUN, in a sophisticated centralized network.
-The UPA was responsible for military operations while the OUN was in charge of administrative duties; each had its own chain of command.
-The six main departments were military, political, security service, mobilization, supply, and the Ukrainian Red Cross.
-Despite the division between the UPA and the OUN, there was overlap between their posts and the local OUN and UPA leaders were frequently the same person.
+The UPA's command structure overlapped with that of the OUN-B (the more radical faction of the OUN after it split in 1940); local OUN and UPA leaders were frequently the same person.
+The OUN's military referents were the superiors of UPA unit commanders.
+The UPA was established in Volhynia and initially limited its activities to this region.
+Its first commander was the OUN military referent for Volhynia and Polesia, Vasyl Ivakhiv.
+In July, the UPA Supreme Command was organized with Dmytro Klyachkivsky at its head.

+Organizationally, the UPA was divided into regions. the Western Operational Group operated in western Ukraine; the Southern Operational Group in the central-southern regions of Podolia and parts of Kyiv, Zhytomyr and Odesa oblasts; the Northern Operational Group in the northern regions of Volhynia, Rivne Oblast, and parts of Kyiv and Zhytomyr oblasts; in eastern Ukraine, the UPA fled north, as the Soviet Union had executed a number of the UPA's participants.
+The members of the Eastern Operational Group joined other UPA units in Dnipropetrovsk and Chernihiv oblasts.

+In November 1943, the UPA adopted a new structure, creating a Main Military Headquarters and the General Staff.
+Roman Shukhevych headed the HQ, while Dmytro Hrytsai became chief of staff.
+The General Staff consisted of operations, intelligence, logistics, personnel, training, political education, and military inspectors departments.
+In addition to the three regions named above, there was also an attempt to create an Eastern Operational Group, including Kyiv and Zhytomyr oblasts, but the project never came to fruition.
+Similarly, the UPA-South region ceased to exist in the summer of 1944, but continued to appear in documents.
+Three military schools for low-level command staff were also established.

+The UPA's largest unit type, the kurin, consisting of 500–700 soldiers, was equivalent to a battalion, and its smallest unit, the rii (literally bee swarm), with eight to ten soldiers, equivalent to a squad.
+Occasionally, and particularly in Volyn, during some operations three or more kurins would unite and form a zahin or brigade.
 Organizational methods were borrowed and adapted from the German, Polish and Soviet military, while UPA units based their training on a modified Red Army field unit manual.

-The General Staff, formed at the end of 1943 consisted of operations, intelligence, training, logistics, personnel and political education departments.
-UPA's largest units, Kurins, consisting of 500-700 soldiers, were equivalent to battalions in a regular army, and its smallest units, Riys (literally bee swarm), with eight to ten soldiers, were equivalent to squads.
-Occasionally, and particularly in Volyn, during some operations three or more Kurins would unite and form a Zahin or Brigade.

-UPA's leaders were: Vasyl Ivakhiv (Spring – 13 of May 1943), Dmytro Klyachkivsky, Roman Shukhevych (January 1944 until 1950) and finally Vasyl Kuk.

-In November 1943, the UPA adopted a new structure, creating a Main Military Headquarters and three areas (group) commands: UPA-West, UPA-North and UPA-South.
-Three military schools for low-level command staff were also established.

 In terms of UPA soldiers' social background, 60 percent were peasants of low to moderate means, 20 to 25 percent were from the working class (primarily from the rural lumber and food industries), and 15 percent were members of the intelligentsia (students, urban professionals).
 The latter group provided a large portion of the UPA's military trainers and officer corps.

-The number of UPA fighters varied.
-A German Abwehr report from November 1943 estimated that the UPA had 20,000 soldiers other estimates at that time placed the number at 40,000.
-By the summer of 1944, estimates of UPA membership varied from 25,000 to 30,000 fighters up to 100,000 or even 200,000 soldiers.
+The number of UPA fighters varied: a German Abwehr report from November 1943 estimated that the UPA had 20,000 soldiers; other estimates at that time placed the number at 40,000.
+By the summer of 1944, estimates of UPA membership varied from 25,000 to 30,000 fighters, up to 100,000, or even 200,000 soldiers.

 Structure

-The Ukrainian Insurgent Army was structured into four units:
+The Ukrainian Insurgent Army was structured into three units: